thuliteio/thulite.io/content/_index.md

 ---
 title : "Build your future website"
-description: "Hyas is a Node.js web framework designed for speed and security.
-Build the website you want with integrations, and deploy everywhere, all powered by Hugo and npm."
+description: "Hyas is a web framework designed for speed, security, and SEO — all powered by Hugo and npm."
 summary: "Hyas is a web framework designed for speed, security, and SEO — all powered by Hugo and npm."
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00